moiguitarrock/my-postgres-api/readme.md

 > it should show a list of the container running. **Get the PORTS column value**

-## Bacl to the root folder of this project
+## Back to the root folder of this project

 ```
 $ cd ../